 The 2017 Summit took place at Teatro della Compagnia, in the heart of Florence and was a full day of panels moderated by Sissi Johnson – brand strategist, tech advisor and Huffington Post Contributor.
 Here are the top topics that were discussed.

-Digital Empathy: finding balance between human and digital
+Digital Empathy: finding the balance between human and digital

-The concept that the tech aspect that characterizes fashion brands needs to build a true, and as human as possible, relationship with the customer: empathy leaves space for emotions and builds a sincere connection with the brand.
+The concept that the tech aspect that characterizes fashion brands need to build a true, and as human as possible relationship with the customer: empathy leaves space for emotions and builds a sincere connection with the brand.